 Strengthen learning strategies and enhance study skills with a Compass course.
-The Center for Academic Success works with the College of Education and New College in the College of Arts and Sciences to offer students the opportunity to enhance their study skills, strengthen learning strategies, and extend their orientation to the University by offering three compass courses.
-BCE 101, BEP110 and NEW 122.
+The Center for Academic Success works with the College of Education and New College in the College of Arts and Sciences to offer students the opportunity to enhance their study skills, strengthen learning strategies, and extend their orientation to the University by offering two compass courses.
+BCE 101 and BEP110

 BCE 101 Freshman Compass: UA (2 Credit Hours)